JozefJarosciak/wenxen.com/README-AWS.md

-# XEN Tracker - AWS Lambda Deployment
+ah, # XEN Tracker - AWS Lambda Deployment

 This guide helps you deploy the XEN Tracker to AWS Lambda for cost-effective, serverless hosting.